consilioweb/consilio-site/README.md

-# Front site Consilio
+# @consilio/site

-> Front desenvolvido nas tecnologia NuxtJs consumindo API disponibilizada no WordPress.
+> Front of the PWA Consilio website developed in NuxtJS + VueJS

 ## Build Setup